-Units of Mori Hills are being marketed in the United Kingdom pursuant to Article 59 of the United Kingdom Alternative Investment Fund Managers Regulations 2013.
-In accordance with this provision, the AIFM has submitted a notification with the Financial Conduct Authority (the "FCA") in the United Kingdom.
+The units of Mori Hills are being marketed in the United Kingdom pursuant to Article 59 of the United Kingdom Alternative Investment Fund Managers Regulations 2013.
+In accordance with this provision, the AIFM has notified the Financial Conduct Authority (the "FCA") of its intention to offer these units in the United Kingdom.

-For the purposes of the United Kingdom Financial Services and Markets Act 2000 ("FSMA") Mori Hills is an unregulated collective investment scheme which has not been authorized by the FCA.
+For the purposes of the United Kingdom Financial Services and Markets Act 2000 (as amended "FSMA"), Mori Hills is an unregulated collective investment scheme which has not been authorized by the FCA.